 3. Taking criticism to heart

 Since art (like writing) is highly subjective, you may be subject to criticism.
-Sometimes your clients may not approve of your website copywriting, other times they may dislike an entire blog.
+Sometimes your clients may not approve of your website copywriting, other times, and they may dislike an entire blog.
 How do you deal with it as a freelance writer?

-Firstly develop a thick skin.
-After this, understand that you are in a position to produce work as per client requirements and instructions.
+Firstly develop thick skin.
+After this, understand that you are able to produce work as per client requirements and instructions.
 Sometimes you can try to put forward a better proposal and find a way to improve the result.
 Other times, it is wise to adjust to their requirements simply.
 Thirdly, take criticism as an opportunity to refine yourself.